-We present an experiment to demonstrate that the proposed methods can be used to identify events in a soundscape given a predicted location.
+We present an experiment to demonstrate that the proposed methods can be used to identify events in a soundscape.
 First, we describe the data set that is used in the experiment.
 Next, the setup of the experiment is explained, and in the last part we present the results of the experiment.